marc2332/bliss/doc/docs/installation.md

 ### Local code

-At ESRF, it has been decided to put all beamline specific code in a dedicated git repository.
+At ESRF, we decided to keep all beamline specific code in a dedicated git repository.
+Ansible will install it at the same time as bliss in the blissadm account under local, being named after the beam line or lab the installation is for (e.g. ```~blissadm/local/ID99.git```).

 For more details, see: https://bliss.gitlab-pages.esrf.fr/ansible/local_code.html